-So, In Basic client and server architecture TCP connection is established at first followed by TLS.
-Next, we send HTTP request, and we get a http response from the server.
-But this is about old client server architecture.
+So, In Basic client and server architecture, a TCP connection is established at first, followed by TLS.
+Next, we send HTTP requests and get an http response from the server.
+But this is about old client-server architecture.
 The new and real-world architecture is multi-tier architecture.

 Multi-Tiered Client Server Architecture:

-In multi-tiered architecture there are 2 servers, front end and back end.
-The front-end servers are usually reverse proxy or load balancer.
+In multi-tiered architecture, there are two servers: the front and back.
+The front-end servers are usually reverse proxies or load balancers.
 So, what is a reverse proxy server?
-So, basically a reverse proxy server is a proxy server that resides behind a firewall and directs clients’ requests to the appropriate backend server.
+So, basically, a reverse proxy server is a proxy server that resides behind a firewall and directs clients’ requests to the appropriate backend server.
 It also protects the web server’s identity.
 And load balancer distributes incoming network traffic across different backend servers.

-New TCP and TLC connection also establishes in front-end and back-end server for interchanging requests.
+New TCP and TLC connections also establish in the front-end and back-end servers for interchanging requests.